ampproject/amphtml/extensions/amp-accordion/amp-accordion.md

 [/filter] <!-- formats="email" -->

-#### Example
+### Example

 The example below contains an `amp-accordion` with three sections.
-Use of the `expanded` attribute on the third section expands it on page load. [filter formats="websites, ads"]Preserving the collapsed/expanded state is disable by including the `disable-session-state` attribute.[/filter] <!-- formats="websites, ads" -->
+The `expanded` attribute on the third section expands it on page load. [filter formats="websites, ads"]Including the `disable-session-state` attribute preserves the collapsed/expanded state.[/filter] <!-- formats="websites, ads" -->

 [example preview="inline" playground="true" imports="amp-accordion"]